 [Of course, one brick wall came down and another one cropped up!]

-When I talk with you at genealogy events and online, I hear excitement and trepidation expressed about using DNA in your genealogy research.
+When I talk to readers at genealogy events and online, I hear both excitement and trepidation expressed about using DNA in your genealogy research.

 I get that.

-DNA is a lot to learn, but there are many resources to help you learn what you need to successfully use DNA in your genealogy research.
+Using DNA test results to find cousins and ancestors has a steep learning curve, but many resources are available to help you learn what you need to successfully understand your DNA test results and how those results apply to your genealogy research.
 Below I share a plethora of places and ways to learn more about using DNA in your genealogy research.